Protect the timed-ticket day

 Rain makes museum routing stronger but punishes unnecessary transfers.

-• Use Louvre or Orsay as the weather-proof anchor, not both by default.
+• Use Louvre or Orsay as the weather-proof choice, not both by default.

 • Let the base decide which museum is lower-friction.